cnico/dio-chacon-wifi-api/Protocol.md

 Here is a description of the wifi protocol to be used through the chacon's cloud in order to connect and handle DIO devices (REV-SHUTTER, REV-LIGHT or Prise ON/OFF).

 # Connection :

+There is 2 way to connect to the cloud service:

+## WS login

+Directly connect in websocket: l4hfront-prod.chacon.cloud/ws?email=USER&password=PASSWORD&serviceName=SERVICE_NAME

+USER is to be replaced by your user's mail.
+PASSWORD is to be replaced by your password.
+SERVICE_NAME An arbitrary string identifying this client

+## HTTP login

-To connect to the cloud service, use this type of REST request :
+First use this type of REST request :
 Server Url : https://l4hfront-prod.chacon.cloud/api/session/login
 Content :